Government of Canada and JDRF Create Partnership to Defeat Diabetes

 Building a strong partnership to accelerate type 1 diabetes clinical trials research

 The Honourable Jane Philpott, Minister of Health, announced on April 10 that the Government of Canada is investing in a new partnership that will help improve health outcomes and quality of care for the more than 300,000 Canadians living with type 1 diabetes (T1D) and their families.
-The Government of Canada, through the Canadian Institutes of Health Research (CIHR), and JDRF Canada are creating a Partnership to Defeat Diabetes, to support innovative clinical trials research for T1D.
+The Government, through the Canadian Institutes of Health Research (CIHR) and JDRF Canada, is creating a Partnership to Defeat Diabetes to support innovative clinical trials research for T1D.
 Both CIHR and JDRF have committed $15M to the partnership, for a total investment of $30M.

-"The Government of Canada recognizes the impact that T1D has on Canadians and their families,” said Minister Philpott.
-“This research will help improve the quality of life for Canadians living with T1D and drive efforts to find a cure for this condition.”
+"The Government of Canada recognizes the impact that T1D has on Canadians and their families,” says Minister Philpott.
+“This research will help improve the quality of life for Canadians living with T1D and drive efforts to find a cure for the condition.”

-"CIHR is proud to be working with JDRF to support research on T1D,” said Dr. Philip Sherman, Scientific Director of the CIHR Institute of Nutrition, Metabolism and Diabetes.
-“This new partnership will focus the efforts of the diabetes research community in Canada and speed the development of new and better treatments for T1D.”
+"CIHR is proud to be working with JDRF to support research on T1D,” says Dr. Philip Sherman, scientific director of the CIHR Institute of Nutrition, Metabolism and Diabetes.
+“This new partnership will focus the efforts of the diabetes research community in Canada, and speed the development of new and better treatments.”

-“As a representative of the T1D community, and someone who has lived with T1D for over 30 years, I am pleased and thrilled to see the commitment both JDRF and the Government of Canada are putting towards clinical trials research,” said Juno award winner and JDRF Canada spokesperson George Canyon.
-“It is my hope that one day this research will lead to a cure for this life-altering condition.”
+“As a representative of the T1D community, and someone who has lived with T1D for over 30 years, I am pleased and thrilled to see the commitment both JDRF and the Government of Canada are putting towards clinical trials research,” says Juno award winner and JDRF Canada spokesperson, George Canyon.
+“It is my hope that one day it will lead to a cure for this life-altering condition.”

-“Canada is known for its state-of-the-art T1D research, and has played a pivotal role in ground-breaking discoveries,” said Derek Rapp, CEO of JDRF International.
+“Canada is known for its state-of-the-art T1D research, and has played a pivotal role in ground-breaking discoveries,” adds Derek Rapp, CEO at JDRF International.
 “We are pleased to be entering into this exciting partnership with CIHR to advance global science excellence.”